Simo3ds/Nexus3DS-ITA/README.md

 ## Credits

-Luma3DS would not be what it is without the contributions and constructive feedback of many.
-We would like to thanks in particular:
+Nexus3DS is based on the work of many talented developers from the original Luma3DS project.
+We would like to acknowledge in particular:

 * **[@devkitPro](https://github.com/devkitPro)** (especially **[@fincs](https://github.com/fincs)**, **[@WinterMute](https://github.com/WinterMute)** and **[@mtheall](https://github.com/mtheall)**) for providing quality and easy-to-use toolchains with bleeding-edge GCC, and for their continued technical advice
 * **[@Nanquitas](https://github.com/Nanquitas)** for the initial version of the game plugin loader code as well as very useful contributions to the GDB stub